kenrestivo/thrashcat/README.md

 There are other tools.
 In my experience, they don't work for the above use case.

 - oggCat sort of works but chokes horribly on files with streams that have a header and no data.
-It simply skips the whole file.
-Also there was an off-by-1 bug in oggCat which
+It simply skips the rest of the file (the part which probably has stuff you wanted to save in the first place).
+Also there was an off-by-1 bug in oggCat which  caused it to skip the first file given on the command line.
 - sox appears to either decode and recode the whole stream (absurd on a 6-hour DJ set), or in any case does the processing as if it were, which uses 99% CPU on a server VPS, which is not being a good VPS citizen.
 - There are hacks involving mplayer -ao pcm:file... and oggenc, but decoding and recoding offends my sense of efficiency, also burns up CPU on a VPS.